AntonioTorres23/OpenGL_Notes/Instancing.md

 }
 ```

 The result is that the first instances of the quads are drawn extremely small and the further we're in the process of drawing the instances, the closer `gl_InstanceID` gets to 100 and thus the more the quads regain their original size.
+It's perfectly legal to use instanced arrays together with